 Pedagogy Exam: NES Foundations of Reading

 * While Wisconsin does not require you to apply for and receive a UT teaching license before applying for WI licensure, WI does require you to be eligible for UT certification.
-This means that you will need to pass both the UT content exam required for initial elementary education licensure (Praxis 5001, 5031, or 5014) and the exams that WI requires (Praxis 5146 and NES Foundations of Reading) in order to be eligible for certification in WI.
+This means that you will need to pass both the UT content exam required for initial elementary education licensure (Praxis 5001, 5031, or 5014) and the exam that WI requires (NES Foundations of Reading) in order to be eligible for certification in WI.

 Visit these links for more important information: